About The Board

 E’sha interests are implementing technology with preserving the Northern Paiute culture.
 He is also on the Walker River Tribal Council as the Tribal Secretary.
 He is determined to continue to educate the Nevada people on Nevada’s Indigenous history by continuing to preserve the life ways of Nevada Paiute (Numu), Shoshone (Newe) & Washoe (Washeshu) people.

-MERCEDES DE LA GARZA, Architect
+MERCEDES DE LA GARZA

 Mercedes De La Garza practices architecture in Reno, Tahoe, and San Francisco.
 She is recognized for her work in historic preservation such as the restoration St. Mary’s in the Mountains Cathedral in Virginia City.